You might see a new role opening up soon in your IT department: SaaSOps professionals like a SaaSOps Engineer.

 SaaSOps/IT Director at BounceX

-Becquet attended Altitude and changed her job title to include SaaSOps immediately after the conference wrapped.
+Becquet attended Altitude and changed her job title to become a SaaSOps professional immediately after the conference wrapped.

 “I’ve been super pumped about the new title, but I have been containing myself.
 Information technology has evolved and so have my responsibilities.
 SaaSOps defines this evolution, and I feel like part of a family of professionals living in the cloud!”